chatox/networks-science-course/practicum/ps05_networks_from_text.md

 In the **undirected co-mention network**, we will say that there is a link of weight *w* between accounts *x* and *y*, if both accounts have been mentioned together in *w* tweets.

+# 0. Preliminaries

-# 0. Input: a collection of tweets
+## 0.1.
+Input file: a collection of tweets

 The input material you will use is a file named `EstamosPorTi.json.gz` available in the [data/](data/) directory.
 This is a gzip-compressed file, which you can de-compress using the `gunzip` command.
 The file contain about 16,800 messages ("tweets") posted between October 1st, 2017, and October 24th, 2017, and using the hashtag `#EstamosPorTi`.
 Background information on this collection is available on [the Internet Archive](https://archive.org/details/EstamosporTIOohmm2018032618831Ids).

 The tweets are in a format known as [JSON](https://en.wikipedia.org/wiki/JSON#Example).
 Python's JSON library takes care of translating it into a dictionary.

-## How this file was obtained

-This file was obtained from the [Tweet ID Catalog](https://www.docnow.io/catalog/).
+**How was this file obtained?** This file was obtained from the [Tweet ID Catalog](https://www.docnow.io/catalog/).
 This is a website that provides several collections of tweets, however, they only provide the identifier of the tweet, known as a tweet-id.

 To recover the entire tweet, a process commonly known as *re-hydration* needs to be used, which involves querying an API from Twitter, giving the tweet-id, and obtaining the tweet.
 This can be done with a little bit of programming or using a software such as [Hydrator](https://github.com/docnow/hydrator#readme).

-# 0. Preliminaries

-## 0.1.
+## 0.2.
 Imports

 ```python
 import io